-Comment: A right to comment on care and having concerns addressed.
+Comment: A right to comment on care and have your concerns addressed.

-PATIENT RESPONSIBILITIES
+PATIENT RESPONSIBILITIES:

-Respect: A responsibility to respect the dignity of other patients, visitors and surgery staff, and their right to a safe environment; and to respect hospital property, policies and regulations;
+Respect: A responsibility to respect the dignity of other patients, visitors and surgery staff and their right to a safe environment, and to respect hospital property, policies and regulations.

-Co-operate: A responsibility to co-operate with staff in the provision and planning of care, and provide them with honest, relevant details associated with your health status on the preadmission questionnaire.
+Co-operate: A responsibility to co-operate with staff in the provision and planning of care and provide them with honest, relevant details associated with your health status on the pre-admission questionnaire.